We sell with installation custom crafted Dutch Doors in Orange County, CA (The OC) and surrounding cities in Southern California.

 - Monitor your kids, pets and neighborhood activity, while maintaining security and privacy.

 - Act as an effective baby-gate in your nursery, or in older kids room/ play room, so Mom and Dad can quietly check on little ones without disturbing their play or sleep-it’s can even be installed in the parents’ bedroom.

 - Improve indoor air quality by installing an exterior Split Door in your kitchen or pantry and let in the fresh breeze from outside.

-- Extremely versatile that some folks install them in the laundry room, so air can easily flow in and out for better drying.
+- Install a Dutch Door in the laundry room, so air can easily flow in and out for better drying.
 It’s also ideal for a back, mud/ storage room, tool shed or side garage door.

-- You can be friendly yet safe from strangers, by opening only the top part.
+- Be friendly yet safe from strangers, by opening only the top part of your Dutch Door.

-- Split type Doors can also be used in an office area where the door shelf/ counter top can act as a reception desk – customers can interact, but not walk-in.
+- Use it in an office area where the door shelf/ counter top can act as a reception desk – customers can interact, but not walk-in.